6. Flow Library#

 - Arguments:

-: No of packet buffers- Return value:
+port_id: Port identifier of Ethernet deviceobjs: Array of packet buffersnb_objs: No of packet buffers- Return value:

 0 on success, a negative errno value

-.
+Applications can call dao_flow_destroy().
 This function removes the rule from HW TCAM

-(if installed) and ACL.
+(if installed) and the flow table.

 int dao_flow_destroy(uint16_t port_id, struct dao_flow *flow, struct rte_flow_error *error);